bipulshahi/NoSQL/lesson_one.md

 * **Mature tooling for analytics** — SQL databases and data warehouses have a long history for complex reports.
 * **When data model is stable** — fixed schema, predictable rows/columns.

-(Your PDF also highlights that NoSQL addresses certain RDBMS limitations but RDBMS strengths remain for transactional integrity).

 ---